• Skip to primary navigation

 Non Alcoholic Mint Julep Recipe

 This mint julep recipe is non alcoholic and is inspired by Disneyland's famous mint julep.
 It can easily be made at home for one or for a crowd.
-Learn how to make a large batch in a pitcher of this refreshing drink for your families' next party, the Kentucky Derby, or a baby shower.
-It's a simple and easy treat that kids and adults all love.
+This simple, refreshing drink is perfect for parties, baby showers, or the Kentucky Derby!

 5 from 1 vote